ReeceKidd/HeroAPITest/README.md

 I'm aware that the instructions said to use the existing API but I didn't get any information returned using the /products call.
 I also didn't have the port information.
 If I have misinterpreted I'd be more than happy to give it another go.
 If this isn't what you were looking for thank you for the opportunity anyway.
-I'm more than happy to take on all feedback.
+I'm more than happy to take on all feedback. #Update.
+I hadn't used curl before, so I made the stupid mistake of not realising it was a header parameter.
+I have added two new API routes that retrieve the product details.
+I can adapt the current code to better match the requirements if needed.

 # Available API routes.
 <b>Events Routes</b><br>